New Construction Is Not Automatically Worry-Free

 During a home inspection, the inspector reviews visible roof components, attic conditions, ventilation, and related areas to help the buyer determine whether the system appears to be properly installed.

-HVAC Performance In Extreme Heat
+HVAC Performance in Extreme Heat

 Summers in Fort Worth, Frisco, Plano, Dallas, Arlington, and Denton can place heavy demand on heating and cooling systems.
 A new HVAC system should operate efficiently, but installation quality matters just as much as the equipment itself.